joeltimothyoh/Remove-iCloudPhotosShortcut/README.md

 iCloud Photos shortcuts are automatically created under *This PC* and *Quick access* in `File Explorer` on **Windows** each time *iCloud for Windows* is installed or updated, with the former being impossible to remove interactively.
 This script attempts to ease removal of the shortcuts by doing so programmatically.

 A message of success will be printed on the successful removal of each shortcut.
-The shortcuts should then no longer appear under *This PC* and *Quick access*.
+The shortcuts should no longer appear in `File Explorer`.

-## Usage
+## How to use

-Execute the script manually, or set it to run on a schedule.
+`Remove-iCloudPhotosShortcut` can be manually executed, or set to run on a schedule.

-**Note:** Editing the registry on Windows requires elevated permissions.
+**Note:** Editing the registry on Windows requires *elevated* permissions.
 Run the script with administrative rights.

-## Example
+### Example

 Runs the `Remove-iCloudPhotosShortcut.ps1` script in an instance of PowerShell.